p0sel0k/evolved.lua/MANUAL.md

 ## Modifying Operations

 The library provides a classic set of functions for modifying entities.
-These functions are used to set, get, remove, and check fragments on entities.
+These functions are used to add, override, and remove fragments from entities.

 ```lua
 ---@param entity evolved.entity